dotnet/spark/docs/building/windows-instructions.md

 - [Building through Visual Studio Code]()
 - [Building fully automatically through .NET Core CLI]()

-# Pre-requisites:
+# Prerequisites:

-If you already have all the pre-requisites, skip to the [build](windows-instructions.md#building) steps below.
+If you already have all the prerequisites, skip to the [build](windows-instructions.md#building) steps below.

   1. Download and install the **[.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)** - installing the SDK will add the `dotnet` toolchain to your path.
   2. Install **[Visual Studio 2019](https://www.visualstudio.com/downloads/)** (Version 16.4 or later).
 The Community version is completely free.
 When configuring your installation, include these components at minimum: